pytorch/pytorch/docs/source/ir.rst

 Prims IR is a set of primitive operators that can be used to compose other operators.
-Prims IR is a lower level opset than canonical aten IR, and it further decomposes ops into explicit type promotion and boardcasting ops: prims.convert_element_type and prims.broadcast_in_dim.
+Prims IR is a lower level opset than canonical aten IR, and it further decomposes ops into explicit type promotion and broadcasting ops: prims.convert_element_type and prims.broadcast_in_dim.
 This opset is designed to interface with compiler backends.

 .. warning::